danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

 ### Why not just standard restful JSON apis

 Because this is the state of most APIs I use today.
-Without any tooling jost building rest-like APIs response formats, tool chains, documentation is slightly different.
+Without any tooling just building rest-like APIs response formats, tool chains, documentation is slightly different.
 Often documentation is or not vary accessible.
 API Client are a mix of thin configurations of [rest-client](https://github.com/rest-client/rest-client) or large custom client gems with heavy models.
 Across many APIs this makes the tests, caching, usability, and usage expectations a new challenge with each API.

 I want to get more benefits than just moving from various custom presenters and JSON formatters to a consistent usage of a JSON serializing tool / specific JSON formats.
 Since most of the APIs I work with are in Ruby there are a number of tools that solve only that limited set of issues.
 I am just looking for a bigger win than the various Libraries below provide: